BlackBerry KeyOne

-The BlackBerry KeyOne (stylized as BlackBerry KEY^{one}, also known as BlackBerry Key 1, BlackBerry Key1) is a touchscreen-based Android smartphone with an integrated hardware keyboard that is manufactured by TCL Corporation under the brand name of BlackBerry Mobile.
-Originally known by its unofficial code name "Mercury", the KEYone was officially announced at Mobile World Congress in Barcelona on February 25, 2017.
+The BlackBerry KeyOne (stylized as BlackBerry KEY^{one}) is a touchscreen-based Android smartphone with an integrated hardware keyboard that is manufactured by TCL Corporation under the brand name of BlackBerry Mobile.
+Originally known by its unofficial code name "Mercury", the KeyOne was officially announced at Mobile World Congress in Barcelona on February 25, 2017.
 While earlier BlackBerry smartphones running Android exist, the KeyOne is the first Android-based BlackBerry with the iconic BlackBerry design (having an integrated hardware keyboard fixed below the screen instead of having the keyboard on a slide like the Priv).
 TCL executives termed the KeyOne as a success, mentioning 850,000 units being sold.

 Specifications

 Hardware

 The first sale units of BlackBerry KeyOne came pre-loaded with Android 7.1 Nougat, and the BlackBerry Hub and DTEK applications were also preinstalled.
 It is powered by a 3505 mAh non-removable battery and an octa-core, Snapdragon 625 processor, 3 GB of RAM and 32 GB of internal storage.
 The hardware has been designed by the Chinese TCL Corporation.
 It was released in India on 1 August 2017, in a special Limited Edition Black, that was released on other markets later.
 Color, and some changes to the specifications, including 4 GB RAM + 64 GB storage, instead of the 3 GB RAM + 32 GB storage international version.
 The Indian version also features a dual-sim slot, which they claim is the 'first BlackBerry smartphone with dual-sim support', though the BlackBerry Aurora in Indonesia has that title.

 The phone measures 149.1 x 72.4 x 9.4 mm (4.5 inches).
 Its case is made of a silver aluminum frame, with a black rubbery grip in the back.
 The top of the phone features a headphone jack.
 The bottom of the phone features a USB-C port and a mono speaker.
 The phone also features a fully touch-enabled integrated hardware keyboard which responds to swipe gestures and doubles as a trackpad, a fingerprint scanner located in the spacebar, and keyboard shortcuts to speed up the launching of apps and features.

 The phone features a 3:2, IPS screen at 1080x1620 pixels, with a pixel density of 434 ppi.
 The phone possesses two cameras: one 8-megapixel at the front and a Sony IMX378, 12-megapixel at the rear.
 The rear camera can record 4K videos at 30 fps.
 The front camera can record 1080p videos at 30 frames per seconds.
 The phone can shoot pictures in 3:2 by default (the screen's ratio) or in the standard 4:3.
 It also features EIS and phase-detection autofocus.